MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-aus-nzl-electronic-invoices.md

 This article provides information that will help you get started with Electronic invoicing for Australia and New Zealand.
 It guides you through the configuration steps that are country/region-dependent in Regulatory Configuration Service (RCS) and in Microsoft Dynamics 365 Finance or Dynamics 365 Supply Chain Management.
 These steps complement the steps that are described in [Set up Electronic invoicing](e-invoicing-set-up-overview.md).

-Once configured, the system will allow you to **generate** XML files of electronic invoices in PEPPOL format with Australian and New Zealand extension.
+Once configured, the system will allow you to **generate** XML files of electronic invoices using [Pan-European Public Procurement Online (PEPPOL)](https://docs.peppol.eu/poacc/billing/3.0/) format specification with Australian and New Zealand extension.

 > [!NOTE]
 > This article describes electronic invoicing approach implemented using Invoicing service which is applicable only to **cloud** deployments of Microsoft Dynamics 365 Finance or Dynamics 365 Supply Chain Management.
 For **on-prem** deployments please refer to [Customer electronic invoices in Australia and New Zealand](apac-aus-nzl-e-invoices.md).